William Stewart (British Army officer, born 1774)

-Lieutenant-General Sir William Stewart, GCB (10 January 1774 – 7 January 1827) was a British military officer who was the first Commanding Officer of the Rifle Corps, a Division Commander in the Peninsular War and a Scottish Member of Parliament (MP) in the British Parliament.
+Lieutenant-General Sir William Stewart, GCB (10 January 1774 – 7 January 1827) was a British Army officer and politician who served in the French Revolutionary and Napoleonic Wars.
+He was the first commanding officer of the 95th Rifles and served as a division commander in the Peninsular War.

 Early life

-William Stewart, born on 10 January 1774, was the fourth (second surviving) son of John Stewart, 7th Earl of Galloway (1736–1806), and his second wife, Anne (1742/3–1830), daughter of Sir James Dashwood, 2nd Baronet.
-Charles James Stewart the second Bishop of Quebec, was his younger brother.
+William Stewart was born on 10 January 1774, the fourth son of John Stewart, 7th Earl of Galloway and his second wife Anne, the daughter of Sir James Dashwood, 2nd Baronet.
+Charles James Stewart, the second Anglican Bishop of Quebec, was his younger brother.

-Member of Parliament
+Political career

 He represented Saltash in Cornwall from 1795 to 1796, Wigtownshire 1796–1802, the Wigtown Burghs 1803–1805 and Wigtownshire again 1812–1816.

-Early military success
+Early military career

-Stewart entered the British Army in 1786 as a twelve-year-old Ensign in the 42nd Foot.
-His first active service was in the West Indies Campaign of 1793–94, where he was wounded.
-After further service in the West Indies, when he commanded the 67th Foot at San Domingo (1796–98), Stewart returned to Europe and was given permission to serve with Britain's Austrian and Russian allies in Italy, Swabia and Switzerland during the campaign of 1799.
+Stewart was commissioned into the British Army in 1786 as an ensign in the 42nd (Royal Highland) Regiment of Foot.
+His first active service was in the Caribbean campaign of 1793–1802, where he was wounded.
+Stewart served in the 67th (South Hampshire) Regiment of Foot in Saint-Domingue from 1796 to 1798 before returning to Europe where he was given permission to serve with Britain's Austrian and Russian allies in Italy, Swabia and Switzerland during the Italian and Swiss expedition of 1799.
 Stewart was intensely interested in weapons and tactics.
-It was probably his observations in 1799 of 'light infantry' and Tyrolese and Croat soldiers that did not fight in the rigid formations adopted by normal infantry units that led him to propose that the British Army should include a permanent force of 'light infantry', equipped with rifles.
-His ideas won support, especially from the influential Equerry to the King, Colonel Coote Manningham, who Stewart had first met in the West Indies.
+It was probably his observations in 1799 of Tyrolese and Croatian light infantry that did not fight in the rigid formations used by line infantry that led him to propose that the British Army should include a permanent force of light infantry equipped with rifles.
+His ideas won support from several prominent British officers, including the influential Colonel Coote Manningham, whom Stewart had first met in the West Indies.

-In March 1800 an experimental 'Corps of Riflemen' was established.
-In August Stewart commanded it at the amphibious attack on Ferrol, where he was severely wounded in the chest as he led his riflemen up the cliffs.
-In October 1800 the Corps was gazetted as an established unit, with Manningham as colonel and Stewart as its first lieutenant-colonel and commanding officer.

-Stewart's Standing Orders for the Rifle Corps, which later became the famous 95th Foot (Rifle Brigade), show how advanced his tactical thinking was compared to that of his contemporaries.
-He devised and implemented specially adapted forms of drill and manoeuvre, medals for bravery and good conduct, classification in shooting ability, a school and a library for the soldiers, while requiring every Rifles officer to get to know each of his men as individuals.
+In March 1800 the Experimental Corps of Riflemen was raised.
+On 25 August Stewart commanded the regiment at the Ferrol Expedition, where he was severely wounded in the chest leading his riflemen up the cliffs.
+In October the Corps was gazetted as a permanent unit, with Manningham as colonel and Stewart as its first lieutenant colonel and commanding officer.
+Stewart's Standing Orders for the Experimental Corps of Riflemen, demonstrated the high level of his tactical thinking compared to other British officers.
+He devised and implemented specially adapted forms of drill and manoeuvre, medals for bravery and good conduct, classification in shooting ability, a school and a library for the soldiers, while requiring every regimental officer to get to know each of his men as individuals.